Jim Crace: Personal life

 Having spent many years living in the Moseley area of Birmingham with his wife Pamela Turton, Crace announced when they were 67 years of age that they would be moving to rural Worcestershire, "you're supposed to want to downsize, but we actually want to upsize", he commented.
-He described Birmingham as somewhere "we've always hung in there because we thought it politically important to be in a place where the future is being mapped out, rather than the past being replayed, which is what happens if you go to a Cotswolds village".
+Of Birmingham, he described living there as "politically important to be in a place where the future is being mapped out, rather than the past being replayed, which is what happens if you go to a Cotswolds village".

 Crace and Turton have two children, Thomas Charles Crace (born 1981) and the actress Lauren Rose Crace (born 1986), who played Danielle Jones in EastEnders.
 Crace went on to become a grandfather.

-A scientific atheist and modern Darwinist, he is a former member of the British Labour Party, but left in a dispute over its stance on the Iraq and Afghanistan wars.
+A scientific atheist and modern Darwinist, he is a former member of the British Labour Party, but left in a dispute over its stance on the wars in Afghanistan and Iraq.

 Influences

-Crace has expressed his admiration for Günter Grass, Italo Calvino and Primo Levi, adding "Less so Kundera, more so the Latin American magical realists".
+Crace has expressed his admiration for Günter Grass, Italo Calvino and Primo Levi, adding: "Less so Kundera, more so the Latin American magical realists."